XMUsuny/symbolic-execution-papers/README.md

 * 2022 Characterizing and Improving Bug-Finders with Synthetic Bugs

-* 2022 SIFT: A Tool for Property Directed Symbolic Execution of Multithreaded Software

 * 2022 Can symbolic execution be a productivity multiplier for human bug-finders?

 * 2022 SYMBEXCEL: Automated Analysis and Understanding of Malicious Excel 4.0 Macros ([SYMBEXCEL](https://github.com/ucsb-seclab/symbexcel))